 This volume of a hemisphere calculator quickly finds the volume of a hemisphere with six various equations.
 Do you need to solve a specific problem, but you don't know how to find the volume of a hemisphere?
 Try entering one of the parameters and see how simply this calculator works.

-Are you curious what principles lie behind our tool?
+Are you curious about what principles lie behind our tool?
 In the following text, you will learn more about hemisphere properties and find out which of the volume of hemisphere formulas we have used.
-In all cases you need only one of the below quantities:
+In all cases, you need only one of the below quantities:

-- A - total surface area of a hemisphere,
+- – Total surface area of a hemisphere;

-- Ab - base surface area of a hemisphere,
+- – Base surface area of a hemisphere;

-- Ac - cap surface area of a hemisphere,
+- – Cap surface area of a hemisphere; and

-- A / V - surface to volume ratio of a hemisphere.
+- – Surface to volume ratio of a hemisphere.

-A hemisphere, as the name suggest, is one part of a sphere that is divided into two equal halves.
-The total surface area of each hemisphere consists of base area (a circle) and cap area.
-On one hand, sum of two hemispheres surface areas is not the same as the full sphere surface area, but on the other hand, the sum of two hemispheres volumes equals the volume of a complete sphere.
+As the name suggests, a hemisphere is one part of a sphere that is divided into two equal halves.
+The total surface area of each hemisphere consists of the base area (a circle) and cap area.
+On the one hand, the sum of two hemispheres surface areas is not the same as the full sphere surface area, but on the other hand, the sum of two hemispheres volumes equals the volume of a complete sphere.

 The simplest way to estimate the volume of a hemisphere is to imagine it as a part of a full sphere.
-The sphere volume equation can be found in our sphere volume calculator.
+You can find the sphere volume equation in our sphere volume calculator.
 It is expressed in terms of the radius:

 Therefore, the volume of a hemisphere formula is as follows:

 The situation is a little more complicated with the surface area.
-If you want to find out what are the differences between sphere and hemisphere areas, head to the area of a hemisphere calculator.
-Briefly speaking, the hemisphere has an additional base area which should be taken into account.
+If you want to determine the differences between sphere and hemisphere areas, head to the area of a hemisphere calculator.
+Briefly speaking, the hemisphere has an additional base area, which you should take into account.